M66B/FairEmail/docs/FAQ-de-rLI.md

 Signed-only messages are supported, encrypted-only messages are not supported.

-Häufige Fehler:
+Common errors:

 * *Kein Schlüssel*: kein PGP-Schlüssel für eine der aufgeführten E-Mail-Adressen verfügbar
 * *Verschlüsselungsschlüssel fehlt*: es wurde wahrscheinlich in FairEmail ein Schlüssel ausgewählt, der in der OpenKeychain-App nicht mehr vorhanden ist.
 Das Zurücksetzen des Schlüssels (siehe oben) wird dieses Problem eventuell beheben.

 *S/MIME*

-Die Verschlüsselung einer Nachricht erfordert den öffentlichen Schlüssel des Empfängers.
-Das Signieren einer Nachricht erfordert Ihren privaten Schlüssel.
+Encrypting a message requires the public key(s) of the recipient(s).
+Signing a message requires your private key.

-Die private Schlüssel werden von Android gespeichert und können über die erweiterten Sicherheitseinstellungen von Android importiert werden.
+Private keys are stored by Android and can be imported via the Android advanced security settings.
 There is a shortcut (button) for this in the privacy settings.
 Android will ask you to set a PIN, pattern, or password if you didn't before.
 If you have a Nokia device with Android 9, please [read this first](https://nokiamob.net/2019/08/10/a-bug-prevents-nokia-1-owners-from-unlocking-their-screen-even-with-right-pin-pattern/).

 Note that certificates can contains multiple keys for multiple purposes,  for example for authentication, encryption and signing.
 Android only imports the first key, so to import all the keys, the certificate must first be split.
 This is not very trivial and you are advised to ask the certificate supplier for support.